jackreichert/assets-manager/readme.txt

 1. Add a title.
 2. Add new files.
-3. Upload.
+3. Attach files.
 4. Publish.
 5. Share.

 == Changelog ==
 = 1.0 =
-Complete refactor of entire codebase.
-Now leverages object oriented design, and wp.media.
+* Complete refactor of entire codebase.
+* Leverages a better object oriented architecture, fopen, and wp.media.
+* You can now change the asset base permalink.

 = 0.6.2 =
 Fixed js typo that was preventing reordering feature